137MhzDev/RedPandaRPG/red_panda_rpg_privacy-policy.md

 ## 4. What Personal Data We Collect
 We may collect the following types of Personal Data:

 - **Account Data:** Such as your username, email address, and other information provided during registration.
-- **Usage Data:** Information automatically collected when you use our Products, including your IP address, device identifiers, and interaction data.
+- **Usage Data:** Information automatically collected when you use our Products, including your IP address, device type, and interaction data.
+- **Device Identifiers:** Including **Advertising ID (GAID)**, **Android ID**, and similar identifiers used for analytics, advertising, and fraud prevention purposes.
 - **Communication Data:** Data you provide when contacting us for support or other inquiries.
-- **Third-Party Data Collection:** Libraries and services integrated into our game may also collect data necessary for their own functionality.
+- **Third-Party Data Collection:** Libraries and services integrated into our game may also collect data necessary for their own functionality, including device identifiers.
 - **Discord Data:** We collect data associated with your Discord account when you authenticate on our Discord server.

 ---

 ## 5. How We Use Your Personal Data
 We use your Personal Data for the following purposes:

 - To provide and maintain our Products.
 - To improve and personalize your experience.
 - To communicate with you regarding updates, promotions, or important information.